ReturnInfinity/Pure64/docs/README.md

 This manual assumes you have some understanding of a typical boot process.

-You'll have to have GCC and NASM installed to build the software and Doxygen for the documentation.
+You'll have to have NASM installed to build the software.

 ## Building